TOAST-DOCS/SMS/en/console-guide.md

 ## Setting for Rejection of Receiving 080 Numbers

 The rejection of receiving 080 numbers service allows recipients to reject receiving of ad messages.
-Advertisement messages<span style="color:red"> must include how to reject receiving charge-free </span> for recipients to reject or withdraw consent of receiving.
+Advertisement messages<span style="color:red"> must include how to Deny for free </span> for recipients to reject or withdraw consent of receiving.

 ### Subscription